zio-mesh/zio-aws-s3/README.md

 > testOnly *BuckSpec
 ```

-## Commercial integration and support services are awailable
+## Commercial integration and support services are available

 Please open an issue with your commercial integration request